torfinnberset/libusbp/README.md

 ## Building from source on Windows with MSYS2

 The recommended way to build this library on Windows is to use [MSYS2](http://msys2.github.io/).
+These instructions assume you are building a 32-bit binary, which will work on both 32-bit (i686) and 64-bit (x86_64) versions of Windows.

-After installing MSYS2, start an MSYS2 Win32 shell.
+After installing MSYS2, select "MinGW-w64 Win32 shell" from the Start Menu.
 Run this command to install the required packages:

     pacman -S mingw-w64-i686-toolchain mingw-w64-i686-cmake

 Download the source code of this library and navigate to the top-level directory using `cd`.
 Run these commands to build the library and install it:

-    mkdir build
-    cd build
-    MSYS2_ARG_CONV_EXCL= cmake .. -G"MSYS Makefiles" -DCMAKE_INSTALL_PREFIX=/mingw32
+    MSYS2_ARG_CONV_EXCL= cmake -G"MSYS Makefiles" -DCMAKE_INSTALL_PREFIX=/mingw32
     make install DESTDIR=/
-    mv /mingw32/lib/libusbp*.dll /mingw32/bin

-Building for 64-bit Windows is also supported, in which case you would replace `i686` with `x86_64` in the package names above, and replace `mingw32` with `mingw64`.

 We currently do not provide any build files for Visual Studio.
-You can use CMake to generate Visual Studio build files, but we have not tested the resulting library.
+You can use CMake to generate Visual Studio build files, and the library and its examples will probably compile, but we have not tested the resulting library.

 ## Building from source on Linux